renatofrota/rexply/README.md

 You can just create more folders/files there (or change default repository in rexply.cfg).

-The files can be:
+The files may be:

 - regular text files
 - text with dynamic questions
-- front-matter powered templates
+- 'front-matter powered' templates
-- "evaluated" (processed with `eval`)
+- evaluated (processed with `eval`)
-- bash scripts (executable scripts - preferably with `#!/bin/bash` hashbang)
+- bash scripts (a hashbang at the top of the file is recommended, e.g.: `#!/bin/bash`)
-- or any other binary/executable script/application (after enabling `$execute`)
+- or any other binary/executable script/application (may be disallowed passing `-X 0` or setting `$execute='0'`)

 ### Text files